attilamacskasy/openidsync/README.md

 The selection is also logged in `openidsync.log`, so you have an audit trail of post-run decisions.

+### Exporting OpenGWTools VPN CSV

+Once requirements 1–3 are satisfied, option **13** appears in the dashboard.
+The export collects Entra ID users via Microsoft Graph and produces a CSV with the columns `firstName`, `lastName`, and `comment` for the OpenGWTools Roadwarriors module.
+The user's **Office location** value is treated as a comma- or semicolon-separated device list; each entry becomes an individual row.
+For example, `Dell7720,iPhone12ProMax,IndustrialPC001` generates three rows for the same person so you can provision multiple VPN profiles.
+Users without any Office location text are skipped entirely, so the CSV only contains records with explicit device assignments.
+The wizard saves the file to `.\log\OpenGWTools-Roadwarriors.csv` by default (you can override the path), overwriting the previous export each time, and logs a DEBUG line for every generated row in `openidsync.log`.
+If no Office location entries are found, a header-only CSV is written so downstream automations always pick up a fresh file.
+When the service principal secret is missing, you're prompted for an interactive Microsoft Graph sign-in before the export runs.

 ## Why this is safe (least privilege by design)

 - Least privilege: Only Graph read-only application permissions are granted to the app: `User.Read.All` and `Directory.Read.All`.
 The script never writes to Entra ID.